Aliases for SUMO4 Gene

 GeneCards Summary for SUMO4 Gene

-SUMO4 (Small Ubiquitin-Like Modifier 4) is a Protein Coding gene.
-Diseases associated with SUMO4 include diabetes mellitus, insulin-dependent, 5.
-Among its related pathways are RNA transport.
-An important paralog of this gene is SUMO3.
+SUMO4 (Small Ubiquitin Like Modifier 4) is a Protein Coding gene.
+Diseases associated with SUMO4 include Type 1 Diabetes Mellitus 5 and Diabetes Mellitus.
+Among its related pathways are Fluid shear stress and atherosclerosis and RNA transport.
+An important paralog of this gene is SUMO2.

 Ubiquitin-like protein which can be covalently attached to target lysines as a monomer.
 Does not seem to be involved in protein degradation and may modulate protein subcellular localization, stability or activity.
 Upon oxidative stress, conjugates to various anti-oxidant enzymes, chaperones, and stress defense proteins.
 May also conjugate to NFKBIA, TFAP2A and FOS, negatively regulating their transcriptional activity, and to NR3C1, positively regulating its transcriptional activity.
 Covalent attachment to its substrates requires prior activation by the E1 complex SAE1-SAE2 and linkage to the E2 enzyme UBE2I.